14 Sep San Francisco State University School of Nursing Program Review

 Entry Level Master of Science in Nursing (ELMSN)

 The Entry Level Master of Science in Nursing program prepares students for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-This six-semester program will allow the students to earn a Bachelor of Science in Nursing and Master of Science in Nursing degrees.
+This six-semester program will allow students to earn a Bachelor of Science in Nursing and Master of Science in Nursing degrees.

 Clinical Nurse Specialist (CNS)